Lenovo laptop reset button

 6) You should see a screen indicating “Connecting…” is happening:

-7) Sign in with your UW NetID credentials:
+7) If a sign in window appears, sign in with your UW NetID credentials:

 8) You should see a series of information screens indicating the sign-in was successful and things are happening.
 Wait until you eventually reach the desktop.